situx/MafiaManager/mafiaml.md

 The standard will be introduced in the following sections:
 ### Gameset
 MafiaML defines a gameset to include the following attributes:
-- A unique gameset id
+- gamesetid: A unique gameset id
-- The title of the gameset
+- title: The title of the gameset
-- Minimum amount of players possible
+- fromPlayers: Minimum amount of players possible
-- Maximum amount of players possible
+- toPlayers: Maximum amount of players possible
+- img:Coverimage
-- Coverimage and back image of the card if available
+- backimg: Back image of the card if available
+- introtext: Introtext for the gamemaster to announce a new round
-- Introtext and Outrotext for the gamemaster to announce a new round
+- outrotext: Outrotext for the gamemaster to announce a new round
 ```xml
 <gameset gamesetid="56c7af97-9e68-4980-95d9-433933ff2326" title="Mafia"
 fromPlayers="0" toPlayers="0" img="de_mafia" backimg="back">